jmiskovic/lovr-procmesh/README.md

 #### solid:updateNormals()

 Function calculates *normal* vectors for each triangle and stores them into vertex data.
-This is often needed inside shaders which can use this per-vertex information to calculate the surface lightning and other effects.
-This function should be called after all vertex manipulations are done.
+This is often needed inside shaders for surface lighting and other effects.

+First a normal of each triangle is determined and added to each affected vertex, after that each vertex averages all the normal vectors it has acquired in the first pass, to smooth them out.
+This is relevant only for meshes imported from models and for octasphere; all other solid primitives are built with triangles that don't reuse any vertices.

+This operation is best done after all vertex manipulations are done.
 It is automatically called as needed inside the `solid:draw()` function.
 Modifies the input solid in-place.

 #### solid:flipWinding()